Reduce AP exceptions by 30% with the SMART Accounts Payable Goals Checklist

 The invoice moves to payment scheduling after all approvals.
 The system picks the best payment timing by looking at contract terms, due dates, and early payment discounts.

-Payments go out through direct connections with banking systems or payment gateways.
+Payments are processed through direct connections with banking systems or payment gateways.
 This helps send money via ACH, wire transfers, or virtual cards.
 Vendors get paid on time and this builds better relationships through reliable transactions.

 Step 5: Integration with ERP and accounting systems